makeabilitylab/physcomp/arduino/led-fade.md

 ![Close-up image of the 14 digital I/O pins on the Arduino Uno](assets/images/ArduinoUno_CloseUp_DigitalIOPins.png)

-However, **6** of the 14 I/O pins can also be used for analog output.
-These pins are indicated by the tilde (`~`) printed next to the pin on the Arduino (silkscreened directly on the Arduino's PCB).
+However, **6** of the 14 I/O pins can also be used for "analog" output—voltage output that is not just `HIGH` (5V) or `LOW` (0V) but between these two extremes.
+These analog output pins are indicated by the tilde (`~`) printed next to the pin on the Arduino (silkscreened directly on the Arduino's PCB).

 ![Close up of the Arduino Uno highlighting the six analog output pins](assets/images/ArduinoUno_CloseUp_AnalogOutputPins.png)

-So, for this lesson, we don't actually have to change our circuit at all!
+So, for this lesson, we **don't** have to change our circuit at all!
 You can keep the same circuit as the [LED Blink lesson](led-blink.md).
 Indeed, this is the reason why we selected Pin 3 in the first place.

 ![Wiring diagram showing LED cathode wired to GND and LED anode wired to a 220 Ohm resistor and then to Pin 3](assets/images/Arduino_LEDFade_Pin3Circuit.png)

 ---
 **IMPORTANT NOTE:**

 A common confusion amongst beginners is mixing up the analog **output** pins and the analog **input** pins.
-Whereas for digital I/O, the input and output pins are the same and configurable to `INPUT` or `OUTPUT` using the [`pinMode`](https://www.arduino.cc/reference/en/language/functions/digital-io/pinmode/) command, the analog I/O pins are different!
+For the digital I/O, the input and output pins are the same and configurable to `INPUT` or `OUTPUT` using the [`pinMode`](https://www.arduino.cc/reference/en/language/functions/digital-io/pinmode/) command, the analog I/O pins are different!
+See the figure below:

 ![Annotated image of an Arduino Uno showing the difference between analog input and output pins](assets/images/ArduinoUno_AnalogInputAndOutputPinsAreDifferent.png)